Essarelle/JetsonTX1/README.md

 # JetsonTX1
 This Readme is intended as a guide for the setup of a Jetson TX1 immediately following a flash via the NVIDIA provided JetPack install tool for the purposes of deploying the dependencies of the MBZIRC project.
 The directions/customizations for the flashing process are not covered here.
-This guide assumes that there is an SSD formatted in ext4 attached to the SATA port on-board the Jetson under */dev/sda1*.
-To confirm this, run *lsblk* in a terminal and the drive should be listed as sda1.
+This guide assumes that there is an SSD partitioned into three separate parts formatted in ext4 attached to the SATA port on-board the Jetson under */dev/sda1*, */dev/sda2*, and */dev/sda1* respectively.
+These will be for the /home, /usr, and /opt dirs.
+To confirm this, run *lsblk* in a terminal and the drive should be listed.

 To format the SSD, simply connect it to the SATA port, download the gparted tool, run *sudo gparted* from terminal, a gui should open, then follow the menus and prompts to format the drive into ext4.
 It is pretty straightforward.